-- Lack of consumption data, due to prolonged stockouts & unmet needs 7,9,10,12 - In some health systems, stock out at health facility level = stock out at community level, 10,18 - Community level is not always included in national LMIS systems^{4,18} - Lack of specific data points including age category, rate of treatment adherence, referral acceptance/refusal rate etc. 2 - LMIS forms or data recorded improperly by health workers^{11,14} - Lack of and poor-quality data at lower levels 3,10 - Discrepancy in quality of data in paper and electronic LMIS - Demand data for broad spectrum antibiotics needs (beyond newborn and child health indications) not included in quantification 16 - Community level excluded or quantified separately18 - Limited coordination between primary health facilities and community level on commodity needs and forecasts 18 - Consumables not included i.e. syringes for gentamicin 22
+Root causes Comprehensive, credible, and timely data from Absence of data Lack of consumption data, due to prolonged stockouts &amp; unmet needs In some health systems, stock out at health facility level = stock out at community level, Community level is not always included in national LMIS systems Lack of specific data points including age category, rate of treatment adherence, referral acceptance/refusal rate etc. all levels of the supply chain is critical to Poor quality data LMIS forms or data recorded improperly by health workers Lack of and poor-quality data at lower levels Discrepancy in quality of data in paper and electronic LMIS accurate quantifications.
+Incomplete data due to exclusions Demand data for broad spectrum antibiotics needs (beyond newborn and child health indications) not included in quantification Community level excluded or quantified separately Limited coordination between primary health facilities and community level on commodity needs and forecasts Consumables not included i.e. syringes for gentamicin